kwhitley/itty-router/README.md

 ### Typescript

-For Typescript projects, the Router will use the Request in the current global namespace, it can be extended using interface merging:
+For Typescript projects, the Router will use the Request in the current global namespace, it can be extended using [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html):

 ```ts
 declare global {